How to set product goals?

 Goals are essential for a winning product strategy.
 Goals give you something to work towards so you can deliver a better product to customers.
 Setting ambitious goals requires you to define what you want to achieve and how you will measure success.
 Product managers set and report on goals — which provides the context that the product team relies on for each decision that impacts the future of the product.

 Without clear goals, you cannot really decide what to build next.
 Sure, you can make your best guess about what you believe to be the most impactful work.
 Some product managers get by with savvy gut decisions in the absence of concrete goals.
 But these are typically short-term gains.
-If you want to bring real value to customers and the business in a sustainable way, you need to combine intuition with strategy — prioritizing work against a set of measurable, time-bound objectives.

 Setting meaningful goals happens before product planning.
 And product goals should be guided by higher-level business needs too.
 Once you have set your product goals, you can define the initiatives, features, and releases that will help you achieve success and tie everything back to top-level company objectives.
 In this way, you can measure and report on how each smaller unit of work helps serve the goals of the company and moves your product strategy forward.